TomTom: Product history

 New features introduced in 2008 included IQ Routes, which estimated journey times based on average recorded speeds, rather than speed limits, and "Advanced Lane Guidance", an on-screen representation of the correct lane to take.

-In the autumn of 2008 devices were introduced with built-in GSM SIM cards, for connected features including HD Traffic, Google Local Search, real-time speed camera updates, and the facility to search for the cheapest fuel on route.
+In the autumn of 2008, devices were introduced with built-in GSM SIM cards, for connected features including HD Traffic, Google Local Search, real-time speed camera updates, and the facility to search for the cheapest fuel on route.

-In 2013 TomTom entered the GPS sports watch market with the launch of the TomTom Runner and TomTom Multi-Sport GPS.
+In 2013, TomTom entered the GPS sports watch market with the launch of the TomTom Runner and TomTom Multi-Sport GPS.
 TomTom extended its range of GPS sports watches with the launch of the Runner Cardio GPS in 2014 with a built-in heart rate monitor.

 In 2015, TomTom entered a new product category with the launch of its new action camera, the Bandit.
 It had a built-in media server, enabling users to share footage in a matter of minutes.

 TomTom launched a new sports watch in 2016, the TomTom Spark, which in addition to GPS and a heart-rate monitor, included music on the wrist and a 24/7 activity tracker.

+A year later, the company announced that it was reorganizing the sports division and was withdrawing from the consumer sports market although products would continue to be supported.
+A company press release in June 2023 announced that support for sports watches and other wearable products will be discontinued from September 2023.
+This includes TomTom's own platforms as well as integration with third-party services such as Strava.